ome/omero-documentation/README.rst

 Release number
 --------------

-The release number of each set of documentation is `UNKNOWN` by default.
+The release number of two sets of the documentation is `UNKNOWN` by default.
 To modify this value:

 * for the OMERO documentation, set the environment variable ``OMERO_RELEASE``, e.g.::